 Gulfport Mississippi was home to just under 70,000 people as of the 2010 U.S. census estimate.
 Gulfport is one of two county seats of Harrison County, MS, which is one of the few counties in the United States with more than one county seat.
 Harrison County’s other county seat is Biloxi, located not far from Biloxi on I-10.
 Gulfport was one of the cities, apart from New Orleans, which experienced a significant impact from Hurricane Katrina, and is frequently hit by hurricanes along the Gulf Coast.
 Apart from the risks posed by natural disasters like hurricanes, inhabitants of Gulfport, Mississippi, are involved in a broad array of professions and activities, which are unfortunately also attended by a variety of risks.
 Gulfport residents sometimes face heavy traffic and, therefore, automobile and truck accidents are commonplace.

 The Gulfport-Biloxi area is also home to a variety of oil, energy, and chemical companies.
 The Harrison County Development Commission provides more information on which industries and employers provide the most jobs in the Harrison County area, including both Gulfport and Biloxi.
 Workers for Gulfport companies may be injured on the job as a result of chemical or mechanical processes, or other work-related injuries, which sometimes cause devastating bodily injuries.
 In addition, Gulfport inhabitants face other injuries that are typical across the nation and can be potentially catastrophic.
 Certainly, living in a thriving city like Gulfport has many benefits, such as a vibrant job market, restaurant scene, and nightlife, including proximity to Biloxi, a major tourist area and home to casino resorts; however, it also creates a high level of risk for many of its inhabitants.
-It is in these unfortunate instances that a Gulfport personal injury lawyer can help you and provide the expertise to aggressively advocate on your behalf.
+It is in these unfortunate instances that a personal injury lawyer in Gulfport can help you and provide the expertise to aggressively advocate on your behalf.
 If you have a Gulfport personal injury claim, call one of the Gulfport personal injury attorneys listed on this site for a free initial consultation.

 What is a Personal Injury Attorney and what types of matters does a Gulfport Personal Injury Attorney’s practice cover?

 Gulfport personal injury attorneys sometimes get the undeserved reputation of being greedy.
 Many people believe that personal injury lawyers are only interested in cases where they stand to make huge sums of money, and that they care little for their clients.
 This is simply not the case.
 Harrison County personal injury attorneys’ practices cover a wide range of practice areas.
-More importantly, Harrison County accident lawyers and other Gulfport personal injury attorneys play a crucial role in protecting the financial and legal rights of injury victims and their families, many times against large corporations.
+More importantly, Harrison County accident lawyers and other personal injury lawyers in Gulfport, MS play a crucial role in protecting the financial and legal rights of injury victims and their families, many times against large corporations.
 Just some of the matters that a Gulfport Personal Injury lawyer covers throughout the State of Mississippi are:

 - Product Defects & Products Liability